This article contains:

 - Follow-up: After building those initial relationships, make sure that your school contact records are accurate and updated.
 Be sure to routinely check in with existing contacts by sharing news and information that is in line with their goals.
 This will show that you were indeed listening to them and taking their needs into account which will help to build deeper relationships.

 Note that random acts of kindness do help (donuts, popcorn, tea/coffee, fruit basket, card), but providing intercultural learning activities are often more highly valued by educators if they are in line with their needs/goals.
-Share AFS intercultural learning lesson plans to teachers, consider organizing intercultural festivals with hosted students, or offer to help a club adviser with after school activities.
+Share AFS intercultural learning lesson plans with teachers, consider organizing intercultural festivals with hosted students, or offer to help a club advisor with after school activities.
 And be sure to collect feedback from your school contacts (principals/counselors) annually.
 They will appreciate that you care about their input and experiences.

 Resources to share with educators

 In addition to AFS resources, you can also share 10 Easy Questions Schools Should Ask, which is a document that was put together by the Idaho Department of Education as a guide for schools when selecting exchange programs with which to work.
-You can also share information on the importance of global learning, that was put together by the Indiana Department of Education.

 Welcome to School Relationships Webinar